 When a woman pulls away from you, you must also pull away; when she grows distant and withdrawn, you too must become distant and withdrawn; and when she pushes you away by acting rude and disrespectful, simply withdraw your attention and refuse to empower her.

 Imagine for a moment that a piece of string binds you to the woman you desire.
-Every time the string pulls tight, there’s sexual tension in the relationship.
+Every time the string pulls tight, there’s tension in the relationship.

 Similarly, when the string goes slack, tension dies and attraction fades.
-When attraction fades and there’s a loss of sexual interest, either you or the woman—preferably both—must pull away from each other to bring sexual tension back into the relationship.
+When attraction fades and there’s a loss of interest, either you or the woman—preferably both—must pull away from each other to bring tension back into the relationship.

-When a woman pulls away or becomes emotionally distant, most men, in a desperate attempt to soothe their anxiety, try to close the distance, thus making the string go slack, killing all sexual tension and attraction in the process.
+When a woman pulls away or becomes emotionally distant, most men, in a desperate attempt to soothe their anxiety, try to close the distance, thus making the string go slack, killing all tension and attraction in the process.